Granville Woods: Death and legacy

-Woods died of a cerebral hemorrhage at Harlem Hospital in New York City on January 30, 1910, having sold a number of his devices to such companies as Westinghouse, General Electric, and American Engineering.
+Woods died penniless, of a cerebral hemorrhage at Harlem Hospital in New York City on January 30, 1910, having sold a number of his devices to such companies as Westinghouse, General Electric, and American Engineering.
 Woods was interred at St. Michael's Cemetery in Elmhurst, Queens in an unmarked grave.
 Historian M.A.
-Harris helped raise funds, persuading several of the corporations that used Woods's inventions to donate money in order to purchase a headstone, which was erected at Woods's gravesite in 1975.
+Harris helped raise funds, persuading several of the corporations that used Woods' inventions to donate money in order to purchase a headstone, which was erected at Woods' gravesite in 1975.

 Baltimore City Community College established the Granville T. Woods scholarship in memory of the inventor.

 In 2004, the New York City Transit Authority organized an exhibition on Woods that utilized bus and train depots and an issue of four million MetroCards commemorating the inventor's work on third rail electrification.

 In 2006, Woods was inducted into the National Inventors Hall of Fame.

 In 2008, the corner of Stillwell and Mermaid Avenues in Brooklyn was named Granville T. Woods Way to honor Woods.
 Its location is situated across Stillwell Avenue, opposite the Coney Island–Stillwell Avenue rail and bus terminal.